faithvoid/script.cortanachatv2/README.md

-# Cortana Chat (Script Edition) - Bluesky / AT Protocol based instant messaging client for XBMC4Xbox
+# Cortana Chat v2.0 - Bluesky / AT Protocol based instant messaging client for XBMC4Xbox

 A functional, decentralized and easy to use instant messenger, right on your Xbox.